Frequently Asked QuestionsIf you do not find the answer to your question here, please call us at 760-342-1233.

 Can I take my DUI classes online?

-No, DUI classes cannot be taken online by California residents.
+No, DUI classes cannot be taken online by California residents for DMV purposes.
 Only approved DUI programs licensed by the California Department of Health Care Services will be recognized by The Department of Motor Vehicles.
 California DMV does not recognize online DUI Schools and will not reinstate a driver’s license if an online program is completed.

-We submit proof of enrollment and completion to DMV immediately upon entering or finishing the program, ensuring you can regain your driving privilege as soon as possible.
+We submit proof of enrollment and completion to DMV immediately upon entering or completing the program, ensuring you can regain your driving privilege as soon as possible.

 Some online DUI programs claim they are accepted by the California DMV but this is NOT true.
 The California DMV will not accept an online SB38, AB1353, AB762, SB1176, or AB541 DUI program and The Awareness Group cannot give credit for classes completed at an online DUI program.